lfernando-silva/easy-dependency-loader/README.md

 ﻿
-# Easy Dependency Loader 0.0.7
+# Easy Dependency Loader 1.0.0

-A simple way to manage your dependencies and use "require" with no problems with relative paths, problem also known as "relative path hell".
-It is very useful to:

-- Manage files/dependencies with complex project structures
-- When it is needed to change some file from its place.
+A simple way to manage your dependencies and use "require" with no problems with relative paths.
+It is very useful to complex project structures and when it is needed to change some file from it's place.

-- Avoid the "require('../../../../myfiles/foundItFinally.js')
+### Change Log
+    [FEATURE] Migration to ES6 sintax

 ### Installation

-EDL requires [Node.js](https://nodejs.org/) v4+ to run.
+EDL requires [Node.js](https://nodejs.org/) v6+ to run.

 ```sh
 $ npm install --save easy-dependency-loader